joergi/blog_old/_posts/2019-09-06-Deutsche-Bahn-Docker-and-Wifi-in-a-ICE-and-VPN-problems.md

+---
+title: "Deutsche Bahn,Docker and Wifi in an ICE and VPN problems
+date: 2019-09-06
+---

 The Deutsche Bahn is providing free wifi for some years now.
 It works for most of the people pretty well, but if you are a developer you could have some issues.
 I was suffering a lot with this, this is why I'm posting it, to help some of you